 IRS Sends Out 11 Million “Math Error” Notices

 Many Americans are receiving Math Error notices from the IRS resulting in adjusted tax due or reduced refunds for 2020.
 This is more than five times as many as they sent in 2019 and more than 14 times as many as last year.
+The majority of the letters (more than 80%) involve taxpayer claims for Recovery Rebate Credits, the term for stimulus payments claimed on tax returns.

 If you believe the adjustment is in error, the IRS is encouraging taxpayers to call the IRS at (800) 829-8374 to review their account with a representative.
 You have 60 days to request an abatement for the amount owed.
 In that time, you can provide additional documentation to the IRS to explain why you shouldn’t have to pay.
 However, the IRS notes, “if you don’t provide us additional information that justifies the reversal and we believe the reversal is in error, we may forward your case for audit.”
 If you don’t contact the IRS within 60 days, however, you lose all rights to reverse the charges and cannot appeal it, though you can claim a refund after it’s paid.